mwinters-stuff/pico-sensor-devices/README.md

 * PCF8563, RTC
 * VEML6070, UV (Ultra Violet)

+Feel free to issue PR's with additional devices.

 ## Wire
 All the sensors apart from the DHT22 are I2C sensors, these to be compatible with the arduino sensor code,